-At MaMoMi, we understand that audience participation in the arts has long gone beyond the traditional realms of simply viewing artworks displayed on museum or gallery walls, or on plinths.
+At MaMoMi, we understand that audience participation in the arts has gone beyond the traditional realms of simply viewing artworks displayed on museum or gallery walls, or on plinths.

 Paintings, drawings, sculpture, objects, installation, film, theatre, music, dance and poetry all provide opportunities for engagement, exploration and education.

-The multimodal approach augments the experience of participants, allowing for an engaging interpretation of art in ways previously not appreciated, and enables a richer, more valuable user experience, especially for visually impaired and others at risk of exclusion.
+The multimodal approach augments the experience of participants, allowing for an engaging interpretation of art in ways previously not appreciated, and enables a richer, more valuable user experience, especially for the visually impaired and others at risk of exclusion.
 We see interpretation as learning and sharing through exploration.

 Below are a few characteristics of our various senses and how we can best utilise them for engagement and exploration.

-The Sense Of Touch: Somatosensory Perception
+The Sense of Touch: Somatosensory Perception

 The sense of touch allows us to make a direct physical connection with objects and surfaces, helping us make viable links with our immediate physical environment.

 Touch is known to be our first language because as newborns, the first thing babies are encouraged to do at birth is to cuddle, that crucial initial connection that aids the mother-child bonding process.

 The haptic (or active) perception in the tactile process helps us recognise objects, either through texture, density, weight or temperature.